dgandle/ARUIKit/README.md

 ## Project Status

-This project is in prerelease and under active development.
+This project is in prerelease and currently **not** under active development.
 It is not ready for production use.

 ## Installation